AaribAbdullah123/ASL-Website-Code/README.md

 # ASL-Website-Code
+I'm afraid due to resource constraints I can only supply the code not the already trained model or dataset.
+It is with deep regret that I say this is all I can present.

 The code for the website w/ instructions on how to set it up and get it running.
 The Frontend and flask implementation is vibe-coded using the Qoder IDE.
 While the actual optimizations and training is Partially Hand-coded.

 # Introductory Knowledge